styleguidist/react-styleguidist/docs/FAQ.md

 };
 ```

-Also there are two special wrapper components.
+There are two special wrapper components.
 They do nothing by themselves and were made specifically to be replaced with a custom logic:

 * `StyleGuide` — the root component of a style guide React app.
 * `Wrapper` — wraps every example component.